 Another way that Test Labs can help to provide more environmentally friendly disinfection, is through testing the resilience of medical devices and equipment to chemical disinfectants and detergents, as well as modern decontamination technologies (such as hydrogen peroxide vapour, HPV, and ultraviolet-C, UV-C light).
 Highly Accelerated Lifecycle Testing (HALT) is employed by Test Labs to test the repeated use of a product over its lifetime and isolate areas of weakness that may be improved to contribute to greater product reliability.

 Other tests that Test Labs employs involve the evaluation of the appearance of plastics and coatings, hardness testing, corrosion testing, and more.
-For a more detailed overview of Test Labs’ testing capabilities and additional services, you can visit this page.
+For a more detailed overview of Test Labs’ testing capabilities and additional services, read about our material compatibility testing service.
 By working with manufacturers, Test Labs can ensure the establishment of durable technology that lasts, helping hospitals to reduce maintenance costs, reduce waste, and lessen the burden on the supply chain.

 Concerning cleaning healthcare environments, Test Labs is actively working with hospitals to curate the best practice method statements and standard operating procedures.
 Where there is an opportunity to clean with more green cleaning agents, Test Labs intends to work with its customers to select the most appropriate and sustainable agents available.